Syllabus for NUR-732

 You will need the following materials to do the work of the course.
 The required textbook is available from the College's textbook supplier, MBS Direct.

-Nursing Administration: Role and Practicum (NUR-732) is a three-credit online course, consisting of four modules.
+Nursing Administration: Seminar and Process Practicum (NUR-732) is a three-credit online course, consisting of four modules.
 Modules include an overview, topics, learning objectives, study materials, and activities.
 Module titles are listed below.

 Course objectives covered in this module include CO1, CO4, CO5, and CO6